mattwind/cluster/README.md

 ## Running Parallel

-To run the command uptime on remote computesr you can do:
+To run the command uptime on remote nodes you can do:

 `parallel --tag --nonall -S node1,node2 uptime`